 In Föld, Föld!… and Hallgatni akartam, Sandor Marai recounts his lost homeland; but if in the first he tries to recollect his memories of the last years he spent in Hungary, in the second, he denounces the drift of Hungarian history and politics.

-Like in his ‘Peace in Ithaca’ (Béke Ithakában), he refuses to take historical myths for granted and untouchable totems; in this novel, he humanizes mythological heroes like Ulysses, Penelope, Helen of Troy, making them despicable and flawed; in the real life, he denounces the myths surrounding a supposedly innocent Hungary whose only fault was to fall prey to the Trianon Treaty: the exiled wanderer, far from his home, doesn’t yield to the temptation of idealizing it.
+In real life, he denounces the myths surrounding a supposedly innocent Hungary whose only fault was to fall prey to the Trianon Treaty: the exiled wanderer, far from his home, doesn’t yield to the temptation of idealizing it.
 Sándor Márai looks for the truth, ceaselessly.

-Written by Louise Ostermann Twardowski
+By Louise Ostermann Twardowski